Imran4424/Software-Architecture/SolidPrinciples.md

 # Conclusion

-SOLID principles complement each other and work together
+SOLID principles complement each other and work together in unison